pgdr/talks/inhouse/PITCHME.md

 **Cartesian doubt**

+@ul
+1. Software Craftsmanship is not a static entity
-We must doubt that the way we work is the best
+1. We must always doubt in the way we work

-We must try to improve
+1. We must always try to improve
+  1. the way we work with software

-1. Always ask your colleagues
+  1. the way we work with colleagues
-1. Always ask your customer
+  1. the way we work with customer
-1. Always ask your users
+  1. the way we work with users

-how we can be better
+@ulend

 +++
 **Agile Manifesto**